SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/README.md

 ## Contents

-The Prism files can be found in the directory `src`.
 Data is present in the directory `data`.
-The figures are present in the directory `figures`.
+The data for each figure is present in the directory with the figure name.

 ## Required software